Get to know me

 My Journey

 My path didn't follow a straight line — and that turned out to be a strength.
-I started as a Business Analyst at Intertrust, rolling out software across four continents.
+I started as a Business Analyst at Intertrust, rolling out software across international offices, from Switzerland and Luxembourg to the Bahamas.
 That gave me something no certification could: a practical sense of how technology actually lands inside real organisations.

 Every company was different.
 Every challenge needed a different approach.
 That range made me adaptable — not because I have all the answers, but because I've learned which questions to ask and which people to bring together to find them.